danielkkelly/iac/ansible/docker/README.md

 The command above uses host networking.
 This allows the instance to reuse some of the networking capability of the host OS (e.g. /etc/hosts).
 You could customize the options to whatever works for you.

+# Viewing Container Logs

+Container logs are stored on the docker host in /var/log/docker.
+Get the latest container name by using `docker ps` and look at the "names" column to the right.
+Now tail the log for that container (e.g. /var/log/docker/keen_kapitsa.log).
+Or just tail -f /var/log/docker/*.log.

+# Syslog

+Logs are also shipped to the central syslog server where they appear under /var/log/loghost by IP of the sending VM.
+This provides centralization and another layer of security.